bholloway/webpack-multi-configurator/README.md

 In this case the definition of `foo` includes all operations from the definition of `common`.

+If `common` were used in isolation its own generator would be used.
+However in the context of `foo` the `common` generator is redundant with the configurator comming from `foo`.

 While the operations in each definition are guaranteed unique, there is **not** a check for duplication when definitions are combined in this way.

 In the example there is no generator function specified for `foo`.
 Should `foo` specify a generator that returns multiple configurators then each would follow identical (but separate) paths as shown.